Please be sure to check the times and locations for each workshop.

 - Workshops are held on various days of the week.
 Cost of a workshop will vary depending on the cost of the instructor etc. In general, workshops will be priced to cover the cost of running that workshop.
 Workshops are limited to 20 participants.

 - To attend a workshop, you must register and pay in full in advance.
-Do this by seeking out the Program Chairperson at a General Meeting or by mailing in your check payable to “NBQA” and request to: Hope Barton, 472 Allen Hill Rd, Brooklyn, CT 06234.
-For questions…contact her at 860-377-3718 or email her at email@example.com.
+Do this by seeking out the Program Chairperson Chrissy Bonin, at a General Meeting.
+For questions…contact her via email at firstname.lastname@example.org.

 - You are welcome to bring a snack for yourself and/or a snack to share with other workshop participants.

 - Do not bring an iron even if one is specified on the class supply list.
 Irons will be provided.

 - There will be a lunch break around noon.
 You may bring a bag lunch including a beverage or go out to get your lunch at local fast foods.
 A refrigerator is available to store lunches.